 Key management personnel ("KMP") are those persons who have authority and responsibility for planning, directing and controlling the activities of the Bank, directly or indirectly.
 The definition of KMP in IAS 24, Related Party Disclosures, specifies a role and is not limited to a person.
-KMP of SBI (Canada) include directors and other members of the management team with significant authority and responsibility for planning, directing and controlling the Bank's activities.
+KMP of SBI (Canada) include directors (both executive and non-executive) and other members of the management team with significant authority and responsibility for planning, directing and controlling the Bank's activities.

-Members of the management team who are KMP include the President & Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, Chief Risk Officer, Chief Compliance Officer, SVP (Credit), SVP (Retail and Trade Finance) and VP (Business Development).
+Members of the management team who are KMP include the President & Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, Chief Risk Officer, Chief Compliance Officer, Chief Credit Officer and VP (Business Development).

 Apart from director fees, the Bank does not extend any other benefits to independent (non-affiliated) Directors.
-The affiliated Directors are not paid director's fees.

-Remuneration, of President& Chief Executive Officer, Chief Operating Officer, SVP (Retail and Trade Finance) and VP (Business Development) is determined and overseen by State Bank of India, the parent bank in accordance with its group remuneration policy.
+Remuneration of President & Chief Executive Officer, Chief Operating Officer and VP (Business Development) is determined and overseen by State Bank of India, the parent bank in accordance with its group remuneration policy.
 These officials received fixed remuneration.

-Remuneration of CFO, CRO, CCO and SVP (Credit) is determined by Human Resources Committee of the Board.
+Remuneration of Chief Financial Officer, Chief Risk Officer, Chief Compliance Officer and Chief Credit Officer is determined by Conduct Review Committee of the Board.
 These employees received remuneration with a variable component of compensation which is based on an established performance appraisal system.
-The Bank does not provide any non cash-based or deferred remuneration to management personnel.
-The HRCB ensures that the Risk and Compliance employees are remunerated independent of the profit and business growth of the Bank.
+The Bank does not provide any non-cash based or deferred remuneration to management personnel.
+The Conduct Review Committee of the Board ensures that the Risk and Compliance employees are remunerated independent of the profit and business growth of the Bank.